Guess 2/3 of the average: Experimental results

 Grosskopf and Nagel's investigation also revealed that most players do not choose 0 the first time they play this game.
 Instead, they realise that 0 is the Nash equilibrium after certain amounts of repetitions.
 A study by Nagel reported an average initial choice of around 36.
 This corresponds to approximately two levels of k-level reasoning.

-Kocher and Sutter compared the behaviours between individual and groups in playing this type of game.
-They observed that while both subjects applied roughly the same level of reasoning, groups learned faster.
-This demonstrated that repetition enabled a group of individuals to observe others' behaviour in previous games and correspondingly choose a number that increases their chances of winning the game.
+Kocher and Sutter compared the behaviours of individual decision-makers, and small groups making a decision, in playing this type of game.
+They observed that while they both applied roughly the same level of reasoning, small groups learned faster.
+This demonstrated that repetition enabled a small group to observe others' behaviour in previous games, and choose a number that increases their chances of winning the game.

 Sbriglia's investigation also revealed that non-winners often try to imitate winners' understanding of the game's structure.
 Accordingly, other players adopt strategies which are best responses to the imitators' behaviour instead of to the average level of rationality.
 This accelerates the attainment of the game's Nash equilibrium.